green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 ### Exercise 2

-Create a method which gets a name as parameter and then returns a greeting to the specified person.
+Create a function which gets a name as parameter and then returns a greeting to the specified person.

 ```js